frc971/9584-wcp-code-2026/README.md

 3. Open AdvantageScope and connect to the simulator.
     * On Windows, either do File > Connect To Simulator > Default: NetworkTables 4 or press Ctrl+Shift+K to connect.
     * On Mac, press Ctrl+Shift+K to connect.
-4. Once connected, in the sidebar, click on the DriveState dropdown.
-Click and drag Pose into the Poses box on the bottom.
-The robot should show up on the blue starting line next to the blue alliance left ramp.
+4. Once connected, in the sidebar expand `Pose` and drag `robotPose` into the Poses box at the bottom so the robot appears on the field.
+5. In the AdvantageScope tree, expand `AdvantageKit > RealOutputs > Fuel Simulation` and drag `Fuels` into a graph or table to monitor simulated fuel levels alongside the pose.
+6. Open `App > AdvantageScope` (left top corner) and set `Use Custom Assets Folder` to `~/9584-wcp-code-2026/ascope_assets` so the custom 9584 robot model loads in the viewer.